Security Demo (Claude Desktop)

 Step 2 — Restart Claude Desktop

 Fully quit Claude Desktop and reopen it.
-New MCP servers are not loaded until the application restarts.
+New MCP servers load only on restart.

 Step 3 — Start the Demo